Gay Bar: Why We Went Out

 Gay Bar was listed among the Times Critics' Top Books of the Year in The New York Times.
 It received the National Book Critics Circle Award for Autobiography.
 It was shortlisted for the Randy Shilts Award.
+In French translation, it won the 2024 Prix du Roman Gay Discovery.

 Atherton Lin created a show for NTS Radio based on the book.